vns-shanshan/django-crud-app-cashpro/README.md

 ### Next Steps:

-- **User Search**: Enable users to search for others by their username, making it easier to find and connect with friends and contacts within the app.
+- **User Search**: Enable users to search for others by their usernames, making it easier to find recipients.
 - **Add Friends**: Allow users to add others as friends directly from their profile pages.
-- **Friends List**: Provide a dedicated Friends List feature so users can easily view and manage all their connections in one place.
+- **Friends List**: Provide a dedicated Friends List where users can easily view and manage all their connections in one place.
-- **Profile Image Upload**: Let users upload and display a profile image.
-Uploaded images can stored in AWS.
+- **Profile Image Upload**: Let users upload and display a profile picture.
+Uploaded images can be stored in AWS S3.